DataPaws/SQLServerToolkit/README.md

 <a name="header1"></a>
 ![licence badge]

-Welcome to the [DataPaws](https://www.datapawsconsulting.com/) **SQL Server Toolkit**, a collection of free utility scripts for accidental/intentional SQL Server Database Administrators.
+Welcome to the [DataPaws](https://www.datapawsconsulting.com/) **SQL Server Toolkit**, a collection of free utility scripts built for SQL Server Database Administration.

 ---